“Nothing ever becomes real till it is experienced.” ―John Keats

 4. Account-Based Marketing In B2B To Hit New Highs

 Today, account-based marketing (ABM) is in its early stages, with tech companies ahead of other industries in their use of this strategy, Dun & Bradstreet’s Vikram said.
-“A lot of companies know it is important, but they don’t have the right skills and resources in-house,” he told CMO by Adobe.
+“A lot of companies know it is important, but they don’t have the right skills and resources in-house,” he told CMO.com.
 That said, he expects to see a much bigger focus and strategy around ABM in 2019.

 According to Mary Gilbert, SVP of strategy and account services at R2i, organizations will need to tighten alignment between marketing and sales in order to be successful.
-That relationship allows “better orchestration around activities in targeted accounts,” she told CMO by Adobe.
+That relationship allows “better orchestration around activities in targeted accounts,” she told CMO.com.
 Her advice?
 Sales and marketing executives need to align teams, technology, and governance models around a strategic set of target accounts.

 Organizations must also realize that “ABM is not just a targeting strategy or set of technological tools.
 It’s a way of life for organizations that want to win by getting close, and staying close, to the opportunities that will drive growth for their business,” Gilbert said.
 “The discipline of defining a core set of target priorities and then building marketing, sales, and technology solutions to surround those targets not only optimizes near-term results but also shapes the future of the business.
 It’s a holistic strategy that can dramatically transform a business.”